LiorItzhak/IntroComputerVisionCourseProject/README.md

 ### Using PCA To Decrease Location Vector's Dimensions

-Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables (entities each of which takes on various numerical values) into a set of values of linearly uncorrelated variables called principal components
+Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables (entities each of which takes on various numerical values) into a set of values of linearly uncorrelated variables called principal components.

-This transformation is defined in such a way that the first principal component has the largest possible variance (that is, accounts for as much of the variability in the data as possible), and each succeeding component in turn has the highest variance possible under the constraint that it is orthogonal to the preceding components
+This transformation is defined in such a way that the first principal component has the largest possible variance (that is, accounts for as much of the variability in the data as possible), and each succeeding component, in turn, has the highest variance possible under the constraint that it is orthogonal to the preceding components

 The resulting vectors (each being a linear combination of the variables and containing n observations) are an uncorrelated orthogonal basis set.

 Note that PCA is sensitive to the relative scaling of the original variables.

-here i used PCA to reduce the dimenesions of the features vector (1000 dimenesions) into a small vector (9 dimenetions) that contains 99% of the data's variance. the small vector can later be used as an input to other algorithms that benefits from the reduction.
+Here I used PCA to reduce the dimensions of the features vector (1000 dimensions) into a small vector (9 dimensions) that contains 99% of the data's variance.
+The small vector can later be used as an input to other algorithms that benefit from the reduction.

 ![PCA.png](images/PCA.png)